OctopusDeploy/blog/blog/2021-07/config-as-code-what-is-it-how-is-it-beneficial/index.md

 - **Traceability**: Using a separate version control repository, specific to configurations, makes it easier to trace changes and updates.
 - **Manageability**: Build and deployment processes specific to configurations can include additional approval, validation, and testing steps to ensure non-breaking changes.

-There are many benefits associated with moving configuration management into its own unique process.
+There are many benefits when moving configuration management into its own unique process.
 Though complexity is introduced, and some setup and configuration is needed to remove configuration from within a codebase, the long term benefits are worth the effort.

 Taking the time to plan a Config as Code approach results in a successful and managed configuration deployment process.
 This includes ensuring the following: